hands-on-scala/hands-on-scala.github.io/content/post/setup.md

 ### Creating the "Hello" project
 It won't be as painful as it might seem at first :)

-It's really just two steps writing the source files to an appropriate location, and give some hints to SBT about how it should do its work.
+It's really just two steps: writing the source files to an appropriate location, and give some hints to SBT about how it should do its work.

 #### The source tree